martinbrabec/antext/README.md

 Antexter antexter = new Antexter();

 // Add HtmlTagPlugin for html tags analysis.
-FOund tags are deduplicated.
+Found tags are deduplicated.
 // Revising in this case means removing.
 (OriginalValue will be replaced with empty string) antexter.AddAnalyzer(new AntextAnalyzer<HtmlTagAntextPlugin>(reviseOriginalText: true));